Skip to main content

 “The inquiry will be conducted in all fairness by an independent agency in due compliance to rules and processes.
 It is in the interest of business to complete the inquiry at the earliest while adhering to the principles of natural justice and take appropriate action", the spokesman said.

-Ashim Roy of the National Trade Union Initiative, which has been guiding the Tata Nano worker, announced, "We will soon go in for a sit-in protest at the Gujarat Industrial Development Corporation (GIDC) gates on the highway off Sanand."
+Ashim Roy of the National Trade Union Initiative, who has been guiding the Tata Nano worker, announced, "We will soon go in for a sit-in protest at the Gujarat Industrial Development Corporation (GIDC) gates on the highway off Sanand."

 The decision to go in for different forms of protests, in which the Gujarat Khedut Samaj, an upcoming farmers' organization, would also participate, was taken at a civil society meeting in Ahmedabad.
 Most of the Tata Nano skilled workers are farmers' sons from villages surrounding Sanand, below 30, and tech-savvy.